sodadata/docs/soda/data-contracts.md

 * Python 3.8 or greater
 * Pip 21.0 or greater
 * a code or text editor
-* your warehouse connection credentials and details
+* your PostgreSQL, Spark, or Snowflake warehouse connection credentials and details
 * (optional) a local development environment in which to test data contract execution
 * (optional) a git repository to store and control the versions of your data contract YAML files